gregtour/blog-posts/article1.md

 When working correctly, which is not something I was able to achieve, there are a number of advantages to reference counting as a garbage collection method.
 First of all, it does not require stopping execution to reclaim memory.
 This is something that happens automatically as objects come into and out of scope.
 It is also relatively easy to understand and should be simple to implement.
-Unfortunately, I was unable to find all of the possible edgecases where references were created and lost, so I was not able to test this method.
+Unfortunately, I was unable to find all of the possible edge cases where references were created and lost, so I was not able to test this method.
 This leads me to the drawbacks.

 Reference counting as a form of garbage collection requires a careful watch on when objects are destroyed.
 If an